Hrithik1122/eCommerce-Laravel-CMS/README.md

 ## Installation

-1- Clone the project to your htdocs directory
+Step 1- Clone the project to your htdocs directory

+Step 2.
+Unzip the vendor.zip file

-2- Configure the Database(config/database.php)
+Step 3- Configure the Database(config/database.php)

-3- Configure the Database file(.env)
+Step 4- Configure the Database file(.env)

 ## Configuration
 Email configuration:- Configure the email configuration file(config/mail.php) for the forgotten password and validating register with the email